lucasdietrich/AVRTOS/readme.md

 ## Known issues

 - It's possible to preempt a cooperative thread from an interrupt when called k_yield, k_mutex_unlock, ... from it.
-  - it's dangerous to use some kernel function that trigger a thread switch, as we cannot predict which will be the current thread when an interrupt occures.
+  - it's dangerous to use some kernel function that trigger a thread switch, as we cannot predict which will be the current thread when an interrupt occurs.
   - Nothing is yet planned to prevent the developper from doing this.
-- This library is not full c compliant, this enhancement is planned.
-For example, the macro defining a thread canot be compiled as a c file.
-  - For now it is adviced to use threads macros from C++ files : e.g. `main.cpp`

 ## Debugging